An illustration of a wind-swept, 10-year-old girl, dressed in a white dress and yellow coat, standing in a forest of wintry, grey trees

 Wren's Recipes

-A theatre/puppetry piece in development.
+A theatre/puppetry piece for families.

-About the Artists
+About the Collective

-Ginette Mohr
+Headshot of Ginette Mohr

 catchmeinthekitchen.com

-Lori Nancy Kalamanski
+*Lori Nancy Kalamanski,

 Shawna Reiter